ciscorx/7z-revisions/README.md

  p = previous diff file,<br/>
  r = switch to revision view,<br/>
  d = jump to next change hunk,<br/>
- e = jump to previous change hunk
+ e = jump to previous change hunk, <br/>
+ g = Quit 7z-revisions and then try to goto the line in your document corresponding to the change hunk that was at point.

  There are also some functions in the menu which provide for consoldating the current days worth of changes, or last hour